6 Reliable Guided Reading Tips That Really Work!

 5. Target instruction according to their needs

-I use a Targeted Guided Reading Plan to help keep myself focused on each group’s needs.
-Read all about how easy and effective it is to target your reading groups with our Targeted Guided Reading Plan HERE!
+I use a targeted guided reading plan to help keep myself focused on each group’s needs.
+Learn how to plan your targeted reading groups now!

 From this testing, I can determine their level for: